bufbuild/docs.buf.build/docs/bsr/remote-generation/go.md

 ## Try it out!

-In this example we're using the Go gRPC client for the [GCP Cloud Storage][storage] service.
-Since this is a gRPC/Protobuf API we get a client SDK with minimal effort.
+In this example, we'll use the Go gRPC client for the [GCP Cloud Storage][storage] service.
+Since this is a gRPC/Protobuf API we get a generated client SDK with minimal effort.
 The [`grpc/go`][grpc-go] template is used to generate the [`googleapis/googleapis`][googleapis] module.

 See the [above](#proxy) for a refresher on Go module import paths.